MoloTheSniper/Java-Work/README.md

 ![Code Explanation part1](Images/3.png)

 ## SummarizeNumbersTest Methods
 For the SummarizeNumbersTest.java file, i implemented unit tests for each method i made to ensure that the code i wrote is reliable and does not break if given different cases to work with.
 I first tested how it works with the correct input, i then implemented a test of what happens when we use incorrect input and i then tested what happens if we dont give it input at all.
 Ofcourse i had to add some more functionality when i realized my test were failing.
+All tests are passed which means my code runs as it should.

 ![Code Explanation part1](Images/4.png)

+## Conclusion

+I learned alot while making this project and i would like to thank the wonderful team at Impact.com for giving me an opportunity to learn and to show myself as a developer.